API Reference

 ndarray[tuple[Any, …], dtype[float32]]

-consenrich.core.getMuncTrack(chromosome, intervals, values, intervalSizeBP, samplingBlockSizeBP=None, samplingIters=25000, randomSeed=42, excludeMask=None, useEMA=True, excludeFitCoefs=None, binQuantileCutoff=0.5, EB_minLin=1.0, EB_use=True, EB_setNu0=None, EB_setNuL=None, EB_localQuantile=0.0, verbose=False, eps=0.01)[source]
+consenrich.core.getMuncTrack(chromosome, intervals, values, intervalSizeBP, samplingBlockSizeBP=None, samplingIters=25000, randomSeed=42, excludeMask=None, useEMA=True, excludeFitCoefs=None, binQuantileCutoff=0.5, EB_minLin=0.0, EB_use=True, EB_setNu0=None, EB_setNuL=None, sparseIntervalIndices=None, sparseRegionMask=None, numNearest=0, restrictLocalAR1ToSparseBed=False, EB_localQuantile=0.0, verbose=False, eps=0.01)[source]

 Approximate initial sample-specific (M)easurement (unc)ertainty tracks

-For an individual experimental sample (replicate), quantify positional data uncertainty over genomic intervals \(i=1,2,\ldots n\) spanning chromosome.
+For an individual experimental sample (replicate), quantify positional observation noise levels over genomic intervals \(i=1,2,\ldots n\) spanning chromosome.
 These tracks (per-sample) comprise the matrixMunc input to runConsenrich(), \(\mathbf{R}[:,:] \in \mathbb{R}^{m \times n}\).

 Variance is modeled as a function of the absolute mean signal level.
 For EB_use=True, local variance estimates are shrunk toward a signal level dependent global variance fit.